ucozlab/react-redux/guide-2-container-components/README.md

 },
 ```

 At first, it may seem that it's just new syntax sugar and that it only saves some characters, so who cares?
-But actually, there's a cool feature they have that the old way doesn't
+But actually, there's a cool feature they have that the old way doesn't.

 Inside the `deleteUser()` method, we created `_this` to save our object context so that we can call `_this.refreshUserList()` inside the callback for `.then()`.
 But with arrow functions, the `this` keyword doesn't adopt the context of the arrow function, instead it preserves the parent version of `this`.
 That means we could have written the code without creating `_this`: